osrg/ryu-book/en/source/switch_test_tool.rst

 ..
 NOTE::

-    As a sample test pattern, the source tree of Ryu offers a test pattern file to check if each parameter that can be specified in the match/actions of OpenFlow1.3 FlowMod message and each parameter that can be specified in OpenFlow1.3 MeterMod messages works properly or not.
+    As a sample test pattern, the source tree of Ryu offers a test pattern file for OpenFlow 1.3 and OpenFlow 1.4 to check if each parameter that can be specified in the match/actions of FlowMod message, each parameter that in MeterMod messages and each parameter that in GroupMod messages works properly or not.

         ryu/tests/switch/of13

+        ryu/tests/switch/of14

 Tool Execution Environment